olets/zsh-abbr-v6-docs/docs/reminders.md

 - `ABBR_UNUSED_ABBREVIATION_SCOPE` is the scope of the abbreviation you could have used (learn more at [Scopes](./scopes.md))
 - `ABBR_UNUSED_ABBREVIATION_TYPE` is the type of the abbreviation you could have used (learn more at [Types](./types.md))

 Advanced users might choose to do something with these values.
-For example, you not enable the reminders notifier and instead use a `precmd` hook to customize your prompt:
+For example, you could not enable the reminders notifier and instead use a `precmd` hook to customize your prompt:

 ```shell
 # .zshrc